 Introduction

-The field of biological invasions has had its own quest for the Holy Grail: establishing a list of traits that can predict invasion success.
-Indeed, one major facet of the management of invasive species involves the use of risk assessment to identify species that have traits which confer a high risk of becoming invasive and causing impact, to focus efforts to prevent their introduction (Kumschick & Richardson 2013).
-For instance, risk assessment for plants is commonly based on the evaluation of five characteristics related to reproduction and habitat use (seed mass, chromosome number, native range size, wetland association and maximum height; Schmidt et al. 2012).
-However, these trait-based approaches have met limited success and hence tend to belie the existence of universal traits that predict invasiveness (Catford et al. 2009, Perkins et al. 2011).
-Congruent with this, comparative studies of biological invasions have revealed that, while the ecological principles and evolutionary forces underlying invasions can be similar across invasion cases, different species respond to these constraints through a variety of strategies resulting in the apparent idiosyncratic nature of invasions (Facon et al. 2006, Richardson & Pysek 2012).
+The field of biological invasions has its own quest for the Holy Grail: establishing a list of traits that can predict invasion success.
+Traits linked to invasion success and ecological or economic impact are already used in risk assessment to identify potentially harmful species, and then focus efforts to prevent introduction of those species (Kumschick & Richardson 2013).
+In plants, such risk assessment is commonly based on the evaluation of five characteristics related to reproduction and habitat use (seed mass, chromosome number, native range size, wetland association and maximum height; Schmidt et al. 2012).
+Unfortunately, these trait-based approaches have met limited success, belying the existence of universal traits that predict invasiveness (Catford et al. 2009, Perkins et al. 2011).
+Nonetheless, refining our understanding of the kinds of traits, and suites of traits, that predict invasion success will move us closer to being able to predict, and prevent, biological invasions.
+A first step in this process is acknowledging that traits do not exist in isolation from each other; organisms are physiologically integrated units (Ketterson et al. 2009), and organismal traits are constrained by physiological and genetic trade-offs.

-Most importantly, several authors have pointed out that the processes underlying invasion success act at the population level within so-called “invasive” species (Facon et al. 2006, Dluglosh & Parker 2008, Keller & Taylor 2008).
-A fruitful approach to understanding the determinants of invasion success has therefore focused on intraspecific comparisons between native and invasive populations (Keller & Taylor 2008).
-These studies have shown that evolutionary changes can be extremely fast and also that responses can be highly variable among invasive populations.
+Research focused on identifying traits that can predict biological invasions has been happening concurrently with a rapidly growing body of research that has revealed biological invasions as crucibles for rapid evolution (Reznick & Ghalambor 2001, Lee et al. 2007, Keller & Taylor 2008, Philipps et al. 2010, Estoup et al. 2016).
+These studies have shown that not only that evolutionary changes can be extremely fast but that rapid evolution increases the success of invasive species (see for instance Blair & Wolfe 2004, Philipps et al. 2006, Colautti & Lau 2015), and thus likely their economic and ecological impacts as well.
 Thus, it is now obvious that accounting for evolutionary change is critical for developing robust predictive models of biological invasions as well as sound long-term approaches both for preventing future invasions and for managing existing ones (Estoup et al. 2016, Reznick et al. 2019).

-Experiments comparing native to introduced populations or distinct introduced populations to each other show that phenotypic evolution is common (Bossdorf et al. 2005, Dlugosch & Parker 2008a,b, Colautti & Lau 2015) and often involves a suite of interacting phenotypic traits rather than a single one, including for instance growth, reproduction, dispersal and defense against enemies (Blair & Wolfe 2004, Philipps et al. 2006, Colautti et al. 2010).
-These suits of phenotypic changes could be crucial in the evolution of invasive populations, because interacting traits may form opportunities or constraints to phenotypic change that are different from the evolution of a single trait.
+These two bodies of work overlap with experiments that compare native to introduced populations or distinct introduced populations to each other, and show that phenotypic evolution is common (Bossdorf et al. 2005, Dlugosch & Parker 2008, Phillips et al. 2010, Colautti & Lau 2015, Chuang & Peterson 2016) and often involves changes in a suite of interacting phenotypic traits (such as growth, reproduction, dispersal and defense against enemies) rather than in a single trait, (Blair & Wolfe 2004, Philipps et al. 2006, Colautti et al. 2010).
+These suites of phenotypic changes could be crucial in the evolution of invasive populations, because interacting traits may form opportunities for or constraints to phenotypic change that are different from the evolution of a single trait.
 Here, we define the set of traits that evolve in concert and contribute to the success of invasive populations as an ‘invasion syndrome’.
-Understanding how such invasion syndromes evolve within invasive populations is critical to assess the extent to which invasions might be repeatable or predictable.
+Understanding how such invasion syndromes evolve within invasive populations is critical to assess the extent to which invasions might be repeatable or predictable, as well as the degree to which such suites of traits can be used in risk assessment and prevention of new invasions.